abhanjac/stairs_detection_kinect_opencv/README.md

 These are not two different setups.
 The upper part of the platform containing the kinect can be detatched and mounted at the top of the lower section to configure it for REAL stairs.
+The kinect is also powered by a 12v battery to make the entire setup portable.

 # Results:
 The final working of the [detect_stairs](https://github.com/abhanjac/stairs_detection_kinect_opencv/blob/master/codes/detect_stairs.cpp)